 - Light cream pinstripe suit, consisting of:

 - Double-breasted jacket with peak lapels, 4×1 button stance, padded shoulders, welted breast pocket, jetted hip pockets, 3-button cuffs, and ventless rear

 - Flat front low-rise trousers with belt loops, slanted side pockets, and slightly flared plain-hemmed bottoms

-- Dark red silk button-down shirt with spread collar, front placket, and button cuffs
+- Dark red silk shirt with spread collar, front placket, and button cuffs

 - Dark red silk dress socks

-- Cordovan leather belt with small rounded brass clasp
+- Cordovan leather belt with small rounded brass single-prong buckle

 - Omega La Magique wristwatch on left wrist with gold expanding bracelet, gold rectangular case, and round red dial